anasanz/PTSabundance/README.md

-# Data and code for “How to better count elusive birds?
+# Data and code for manuscript “How to better count elusive birds?
 Comparing non-invasive monitoring methods to estimate population size of the endangered Pin-tailed sandgrouse (Pterocles alchata)”

 ## Description of the data and file structure